wtsi-hgi/bsub_jupyter_lab/README.md

         http://node-10-4-1:53074/?token=ea9bba78eb0840154b45acfc90dc9395e66c8d6fbcb2d4be
 ```

+If you are working remotely, you need to be connected via VPN (contact ServiceDesk) to access the node, or use ssh tunneling.
+With the latter, try manually replacing `[node].sanger.ac.uk` with `[node].internal.sanger.ac.uk` .

 #### R libraries
 2 R versions are currently available in the notebook: R 3.6.1 and R 4.0.0 .
-You can add your own R installed packages (must be compatible with either R 3.6.1 or R 4.0.0) in an R notebook:
+You can add your own R installed libraries (must be compatible with either R 3.6.1 or R 4.0.0) in an R notebook:
 ```
-.libPaths(/lustre/path_to_installed_packages)
-library(your_package_name)
+.libPaths(/lustre/path_to_installed_libraries)
+library(your_library_name)
 ```

 #### python libraries
 In Jupyter, you can open a terminal and try install packages with a `--target` directory,  e.g.
     `pip install pandas --target /lustre/path_to_new_pip_libraries`
 and then in a python notebook:
 ```